 Eccentric actor Daniel Hillard is an amusing and caring father.
-But after a disastrous birthday party for his son, Daniel's wife Miranda draws the line and files a divorce.
-He can see his three children only once a week which doesn't sit well with him.
-Daniel also holds a job at a TV studio as a shipping clerk under the recommendation of his liason.
-But when Miranda puts out an ad for a housekeeper, Daniel takes it upon himself to make a disguise as a Scottish lady named Mrs Doubtfire.
-And Daniel must also deal with Miranda's new boyfriend Stu Dunemyer.
+But after a disastrous birthday party for his son, Chris, his wife, Miranda, draws the line and files a divorce.
+He can see their three children only once a week which doesn't sit well with him.
+He also holds a job at a TV studio as a shipping clerk under the recommendation of his liason.
+But when Miranda puts out an ad for a nanny, he takes it upon himself to make a disguise as a British lady named Mrs. Doubtfire.
+And he must also deal with Miranda's new boyfriend, Stu Dunemyer.

 Troubled that he has little access to his children, divorced Daniel Hillard hatches an elaborate plan.
 With help from his creative brother Frank, he dresses as an older British woman and convinces his ex-wife, Miranda, to hire him as a nanny.
 "Mrs. Doubtfire" wins over the children and helps Daniel become a better parent -- but when both Daniel and his nanny persona must meet different parties at the same restaurant, his secrets may be exposed.

 How far would an ordinary father go to spend more time with his children?
-Daniel Hillard is no ordinary father, so when he learns his ex-wife needs a housekeeper, he applies for the job.
-With the perfect wig, a little makeup and a dress for all occasions, he becomes Mrs. Doubtfire, a devoted British nanny who is hired on the spot.
+Daniel Hillard is no ordinary father, so when he learns his ex-wife, Miranda, needs a nanny, he applies for the job.
+With the perfect wig, a little makeup, and a dress for all occasions, he becomes Mrs. Doubtfire, a devoted British nanny who is hired on the spot.
 Free to be the "woman" he never knew he could be, the disguised Daniel creates a whole new life with his entire family.

 - Daniel Hillard is a voice actor living in San Francisco, California.
 Though a devoted, loving, and well-meaning father to his three children, Lydia, Chris and Natalie, Daniel is a poor disciplinarian and his wife, Miranda, considers him unreliable.
 One day, he quits his job at an animation studio over dispute over a questionable script, then returns home to throw a chaotic birthday party for Chris, despite Miranda saying that Chris could not have one because of his bad report card.
 Returning home from work due to a neighbor's complaint, Miranda is furious with Daniel for having planned and thrown the party behind her back, and, after a heated argument, reaches the end of her patience and files a divorce.
 At their first custody hearing, the judge initially grants Miranda sole custody of the children, since Daniel has neither a residence nor a job, but tells Daniel that he will order joint custody if the former gets a suitable residence and job within 3 months.